Learn how to make quick and simple Palak Paneer Curry ~ Indian cottage cheese in mildly spiced rich and creamy spinach gravy

-- Remove the peels of onion and garlic and thinly slice them.
+- Remove the peels of onion, ginger and garlic and finely chop them.
 Remove the stems of green chillies and slit them in the centre.
 If you like, you can remove the seeds of the green chillies if you prefer mild curries.

 - Cut the paneer into ¾ inch squares and keep it aside until needed.
 If using store brought paneer, you can place in a bowl of hot water for a soft paneer.
 I have added the fresh paneer directly to the gravy, but if you prefer, you can pan fry the paneer cubes on both sides with little oil or ghee until they turn golden brown.

 - Heat oil in a pan on medium flame and add cumin seeds to it.
 When the cumin starts to sizzle and change colour to deeper shade, about 30-45 seconds, add chopped garlic and slit green chillies.
 Sauté for a minute until the edges of garlic slices turn golden brown, about 1 minute.
 Add finely chopped ginger and fry for minute on medium heat.